 There are hundreds of monuments across the city of Washington D.C.
 You can walk around, take the metro, a bike, or even an electric scooter to visit the spaces that now hold a story in stone.

 But what is it about monuments?
 What draws you in?
 The art carved into stone?
 How do monuments speak to you?

 The stories they tell hold meaning to everyone in a different way.
-You might even be a person who walks by a monument every day from your Daro Apartment on the way into work.
+You might even be a person who walks by a monument every day on your way into work.

 The monuments that lie at the doorsteps of our Nation’s Capital whisper secrets from around the globe, inspiring people to remember and explore the anecdote of humanity that connects us all.

 There was once a time when Nurses did not exist, let’s just say we have come a long way since the break out of the Civil War 158 years ago.

 Imagine going to war today without the existence of health care.
 In 1861 that’s what Americans did and thus sprung the need for nurses in the United States of America.